NVlabs/imaginaire/projects/fs_vid2vid/README.md

 We use the [FaceForensics](http://niessnerlab.org/projects/roessler2018faceforensics.html) dataset.
 We then use a landmark detection method (e.g. dlib) to estimate the face keypoints, and interpolate them to get face edges.

 ### YouTube Dancing
-We use random dancing videos found on YouTube to crease a YouTube Dancing Dataset.
+We use random dancing videos found on YouTube to create a YouTube Dancing Dataset.
 We then apply DensePose / OpenPose to estimate the poses for each frame.
 The video URLs and code to preprocess them can be found [here](https://github.com/NVlabs/few-shot-vid2vid/tree/master/data/preprocess).
 Please note that the copyright of the dataset belongs to the original owners.

 ## Training